Welcome to the Luxury Super Yacht / Estate Industries!

 Many of the worlds’ wealthiest people own private mega-Yachts (privately owned Yachts, both motor and sail, professionally crewed) ranging in size from about 70 feet in length (about 20 meters) to over 500 feet (over 150 meters).
 A large portion of this industry caters to charter Yachts as well; some privately owned and chartered, some owned by companies who charter them out.
 Each Yacht, based on insurance and other regulations, requires a certain number of qualified Crew to operate and maintain the vessel so as to allow it to travel and to follow the regulations of the particular places it visits.
 You are here likely because you are looking to become a Crew Member on one of the worlds’ most luxurious Yachts!

 Each of the above-listed (and other) locations cater to Mega-Yachts.
-Services in these ports range from Crew Housing - where Crew stay while looking for work, studying for courses, taking breaks in between jobs - to food provisioning, engine maintenance, schools for marine courses and even major Yacht refits.
+Services in these ports range from Crew Housing - where Crew stay while looking for work, studying for courses, taking breaks in between jobs - to food provisioning, engine maintenance, schools for marine courses and even large shipyards for major Yacht refits.

 The first thing to do is to create an industry-standard resume WITH picture!
 Check out this template: